 - Grampians Wimmera Mallee Water

-- Irrigation infrastructure experts
+- irrigation infrastructure experts.

 Updates to the Protocol

-Version five of the Protocol incorporates a range of updates to ensure the Protocol continues to reflect current best available information and knowledge.
+Version 5 of the Protocol incorporates a range of updates to ensure the Protocol continues to reflect the current best available information and knowledge.
 It has been developed in collaboration with technical experts and representatives from the water corporations operating irrigation districts in Victoria.
 The updates are detailed in Appendix 1 of the Protocol.

-The changes in this update of the Protocol aim to:
+The changes aim to:

-- improve the clarity and consistency of terminology, readability and presentation.
+- improve the clarity and consistency of terminology, readability and presentation

 - reflect improvements in technology and developments in technical understanding of irrigation system losses.